jameshfisher/jameshfisher.com/_posts/2018-12-28-a-cat-walk-cycle.md

 title: A cat walk cycle
 tags:
   - animation
+summary: >-
+  A pixel art animation of a "walk cycle", created using GIMP, for use in a retro game.
 ---

 I spent a few hours trying my hand at a "walk cycle".